BunBoWei/rice_leaf_disease_classifier/README.md

   * **Step 4.2: Extract and arrange the dataset** After downloading, extract the compressed file.
 You must then arrange the extracted folders to match the following structure within your main project folder:

-    _IMPORTANT: You might want to modify the subfolders' names as they might be trailing spaces or typos._
+    _IMPORTANT: You might want to modify the subfolders' names as there might be trailing spaces or typos._

 <!-- end list -->
 ```